 For 73-year-old retired neuropsychopharmacologist Anne Shemer, the choice was simple.
 When Shemer’s four sons were in college, her mother helped pay their tuition.
 Now she’s following in her footsteps.

 "Education is what we owe the next generation," she says.
 After the birth of each of her grandchildren, Shemer made a contribution to their 529 education savings plans, and she continues to do so annually.

 Earnings in a 529 account grow tax fee, and withdrawals are free from federal income tax as long as the money is used to pay for qualified education expenses.
 There are no income restrictions on contributors, and an individual can gift up to $15,000 annually without any gift tax consequences.
 Once the contribution is made, the money is no longer considered part of the donor’s estate (for estate tax purposes).
 Some states provide additional tax benefits.

 “Contributing as little as $50 a month from birth through high school can make a huge difference,” says Erika Safran, founder of Safran Wealth Advisors.
 Over 18 years, assuming an average annual return of 6%, the student would have $19,140 to put toward tuition.

 If you set up your own 529 account and name your grandchild as the beneficiary, you decide how the money will be invested and when it will be distributed.
 Once the money is distributed it is considered student income, which could have a significant negative impact on financial aid.

-However, if you contribute to the parent’s 529 college savings plan, the money is considered a parental asset when calculating the Expected Family Contribution (EFC) for federal financial aid.
+However, if you contribute to the parent’s 529 education plan, the money is considered a parental asset when calculating the Expected Family Contribution (EFC) for federal financial aid.
 Those contributions count for up to 5.64% of assets versus 20% for student-owned assets; generally, parental income and assets are treated more favorably than child-owned assets and income.

 “If you think the child will need financial aid, it’s best if the parents are the owners of the account,” Safran explains.